Breakfast. Even rock stars do it.

 (I have a whole board on my Pinterest page for clients demonstrating just that.)

 But very often it is something fast if eaten at all, especially in our quick culture.
 Grabbing something quick and chock full of sugar is not the ideal way to go about it.
 But that's what we usually do.

 We need to 'break our fast' after our sleep, and a healthy breakfast gets us ready for moving ahead with our day with energy.
 But the choice that we make is pretty important.

 Does breakfast make or break your day?

-For me, breakfast makes it if I have it.
-When I skip breakfast, I have a bit of a slower mental day.
-BUT even if I have something small like a piece of fruit with some nuts or raw vegetables with dip, I have energy to blaze forward.
-It took me years to train my body to even be able to eat breakfast, because after high school I went down the horrible path of thinking that skipping breakfast would mean I would lose weight since I'm taking in less calories.
+Personally, when I skip breakfast, I have a bit of a slower mental day.
+BUT even if I have something small like a piece of fruit with some nuts, a stir-fry leftovers or some oatmeal, I have energy to blaze forward.
+It took me years to train my body to even be able to eat breakfast, as after high school I went down the horrible path of thinking that skipping breakfast would mean I would lose weight since I'm taking in less calories.
+(Not true!)

 Breakfast needs to be two things: